 Return to Jemaa el-Fna Square and discover the lively activity: musicians, performers, snake charmers, and bustling stalls.
 Grab something to eat or choose a nearby café and enjoy the show!

-Day 5: Exploring the Marrakech & Departure
+Day 5: Marrakech: Exploring the Red City & Depart

-As Morocco's second largest city, Marrakech can be a shock to the senses and unlike Fes, Marrakech has Berber roots rather than Arab.
+As Morocco's second-largest city, Marrakech can be a shock to the senses and unlike Fes, Marrakech has Berber roots rather than Arab.
 Meet your guide and start your tour browsing the stalls in the spice market, Souk el-Attarin, or Souk Smata for your choice of slippers, rugs, and leather goods.
 Visit the Ben Youssef Madrasa school of Islam and admire the fine example of Moroccan architecture and intricate craftsmanship.
 As you walk Marrakech's alleys, notice the Fondouks—medieval inns that provided merchants with shelter and supplies—that have been converted into homes and shopping areas.

 Depending on your flight details, you may wish to visit a few sites south of Jemaa el-Fna.
-Consider the 500-year old Saadian Tombs, the extensive courtyard and sunken gardens of the 17th-century El Badi Palace, or the intricate woodwork and painted ceilings of the 19th-century Bahia Palace.
+Consider the 500-year-old Saadian Tombs, the extensive courtyard and sunken gardens of the 17th-century El Badi Palace, or the intricate woodwork and painted ceilings of the 19th-century Bahia Palace.
 Or, stick closer to Jemaa el-Fna and visit the Almoravid Kouba, the Marrakech Museum, housed in the 19th-century Dar Mnebbi Palace and home to a collection of sculptures and Moroccan artwork, or the Museum of Moroccan Arts, known for its extensive woodwork collection.

 If time allows, take a respite in the Majorelle Gardens before transferring to the airport for your return flight home.